vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Assignments/Project-Requirements.md

 ## Submission of Product & Pitch

-Submit all material via the [Spring Intensive Tracker](https://docs.google.com/spreadsheets/d/15EY3XHtl9sFqwbSW_EmUFhiQvBLQfpRoFxQFO1KmnOM/edit#gid=0).
+Submit all material via the Spring Intensive [submission form](https://docs.google.com/forms/d/e/1FAIpQLScR8POWOd5pvtX_7SkqViy7VmQMJ9nJ2b0uzfDqgoBALM5MTA/viewform?usp=sf_link).
 We’ll also send a form for you to input a link to your app / code on Github.

 Pitch submission:
   - Draft Presentation on **Thursday at 3:00pm**, delivered in small groups